After Claiming Zero U.S. Casualties In Iran Attack, Pentagon Now Says 11 Suffered ‘Traumatic Brain Injury’

 U.S. officials have come to believe that Iran did not intend the missile attacks to kill Americans, a belief that appeared to be confirmed by a top Iranian official last week, according to CNN.

-“We do not consider a high number of casualties as an instrumental element in our calculations,” Iranian Ambassador Majid Takht Ravanchi said in a CNN interview.
+“We do not consider a high number of casualties as an instrumental element in our calculations,” Iranian Ambassador Majid Takht-Ravanchi said in a CNN interview.

 But one expert said that the new reports of U.S. injuries show that Iran was indeed “trying to kill Americans.”

-On his Twitter account, Ilan Goldenberg — Middle East Security Director at the Center for a New American Security think tank — wrote that the U.S. was “lucky” that the missile strikes did not claim any American lives.
+On his Twitter account, Ilan Goldenberg, the Middle East Security Director at the Center for a New American Security, wrote that the U.S. was “lucky” that the missile strikes did not claim any American lives.

 “We came very very very close to a major war with Iran last week,” Goldenberg wrote, adding that it was “at least partially dumb luck” that a major war did not break out as a result of the Soleimani assassination and the resulting retaliatory attack by Iran.